-Figure 9.
-Comparison of a selected case of observed spectra (purple circles) with a model calculation of a spectrum without a dust component (blue crosses), the same model calculation with an adjusted collision frequency (red empty circles) and the a model calculation with and adjusted collision frequency as well as a charged dust component (green squares) is shown on the left.
-Time and altitude of the selected case is given above the figure.
-On the right is the associated size distribution (cm^{-3}) of the charged dust used in the model calculation on the left.
+Figure 6.
+Comparison of a selected case of observed spectra (red circles) with a model calculation of a spectrum without a dust component (blue crosses) and the same model calculation with an adjusted collision frequency with a multiplier of 1.2 (empty black circles).

 For each individual observed spectrum, we calculate spectra assuming different densities of negatively charged dust and find the best fit to the observation.
-This is then compared to the model calculation of a spectrum without dust and to a model calculation with an adjusted collision frequency, best fit was found in about 48 % of the tested cases and about 25 % of the cases fit best with only adjusting the collision frequency.
-In Figure 10 we show the cases where including dust in the modeled spectrum results in the best fit of these three cases.
+This is then compared to the model calculation of a spectrum without dust and to a model calculation with an adjusted collision frequency.
+The best fit was found in about 48 % of the tested cases, and about 25 % of the cases fit best with only an adjustment of the collision frequency.
+In Fig. 10, we show the cases where including dust in the modeled spectrum results in the best fit of these three cases.
 The total number density (log scale) of dust assumed for the fit is given.
-As one can see, including dust in the model calculations fits better than the other two cases in quite a few cases in the altitude ranges of 75-85 km.
-After 17 UT the measured electron density is too low to obtain good measurements of the spectra at the lower altitudes.
-A few cases are seen when the electron density is quite low below 75 km; here, however, the associated measurement error of the electron density is high and the number density of dust is low compared to the electron density, so that these fits are not very reliable (see the right panel of Figure A4 in the Appendix).
+As one can see, including dust in the model calculations has a better fit in the altitude range of 75-85 km.
+After 17:00 UT the measured electron density is too low to obtain good measurements of the spectra at the lower altitudes.
+A few cases are seen when the electron density is quite low below 75 km; here, however, the associated measurement error of the electron density is high, and the number density of dust is low compared to the electron density; hence, these fits are not very reliable (see the right panel of Fig. A4).
 The lack of knowledge of an exact mean ion mass could also introduce an additional error.
-The same can be said for fits above 90 km, where the spectral width widens and the measured spectra are quite noisy.
+The same can be said for fits above 90 km, where the spectral width widens and where the measured spectra are quite noisy.